TuuliTG/Ohte/Documents/Testing.md

 ## Test coverage

-Test coverage is quite high.
+Test coverage for lines is 94% and for branches 82%.
 Most missed branches were in PlayerService class due to many try/catch segments where the error scenarios were not tested.

 ![Test coverage](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/jacoco.png)